sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 !! when people have disabilities we make ramps, not bully them into climbing up the stairs.

+!! have struggled with how to write/structure this, and so this order reflects the plausible order of adoption, and i'll try to call otu the nonlinear effects of the different components as we go. that is also to say do not be surprised if the first few steps feel basic, it'll take a few combos to really start the ride.

 # The State of Things

 ## The Fragmentation of Systems Neuroscience